phunc20/social-distancing/README.md

 ## Difficulties
-At that time, I only heard of **perspective change** but did not know exactly what it was and how to do it.
+At the time of implementing this, I only slightly heard of **perspective change** but did not know exactly how to do it.

 The main idea of this repo is simple:
 01. Use **YOLO** to obtain bounding boxes on persons
-02. Take one representative point from each bounding box (our choice being the **center bottom** point)
+02. Take one representative point from each bounding box (my choice being the **center bottom** point)
-03. Use **perspective change** to rectify the plane on which the persons walk in the video, and calculate the distance between transformed representative points
+03. Use **perspective change** to rectify the plane on which the persons walk in the video, and calculate the distance between the transformed representative points

 Maybe I will write a small repo on perspective change later.
 For the moment being, I would just point the interested readers to
 - [a fine medium article](https://medium.com/acmvit/how-to-project-an-image-in-perspective-view-of-a-background-image-opencv-python-d101bdf966bc)
 - [pyimagesearch's article on perspective change](https://www.pyimagesearch.com/2014/08/25/4-point-opencv-getperspective-transform-example/)
 - [a decent book titled "Multiple View Geometry in Computer Vision"](https://www.robots.ox.ac.uk/~vgg/hzbook/)

-I finished this repo _around February 2020_ and has since not polished it.
-Sorry for the delay and hope what I shared here may be useful.
+I finished the code collected in this repo _around February 2020_ and have not polished it ever since.
+Sorry for the delay and hope what I shared here might be useful.